sarahjones123/nGenue_docs/docs/deal_management/overview.md

 ### Main body

-The main body is divided into two sections- *Index query* and *Deals details.*
+The main body is divided into two sections- *Deal query* and *Deals details.* The Deal Query section allows you to search, filter, and view details of deals added in the system.
+It serves as a centralized interface for you to retrieve specific deal information based on various criteria, such as deal type, counterparty, date range, pipeline path, or status.
+You can also drill down into individual deals to view or edit details, check associated nominations, and track the deal's status in workflows or audit trails.

+The different fields available in **Deal query** section are:

 | Fields       | Description |
 | :------------ | :------ |